ember-learn/guides-source/guides/release/state-management/patterns-for-state.md

 Background events are similar to data loading.
-Something is scheduled to happen in the background, like a `setTimeout` or `setInterval`, a callback scheduled in the [runloop][2], or connection is opened to something that communicates directly with the app, like a websocket or a web worker.
+Something is scheduled to happen in the background, like a `setTimeout` or `setInterval`, a callback scheduled in the [run loop][2], or connection is opened to something that communicates directly with the app, like a websocket or a web worker.
 When these events occur and update state, they trigger a rerender just like data loading.